 - 5 Cheap Ways to Grow Seeds Indoors

-After browsing through Pinterest one night- because we are all at home, we were inspiried by some artwork with beer bottles.
-I told my husband I need more containers for seeds.
+After browsing through Pinterest one night- because we were all at home, we were inspiried by some artwork with beer bottles.
+So I told my husband I needed more containers for seeds.

 He brought me these.